This man built a plane for his family in his garden – KION546

 “I could just step into the shed and work on it,” he says.
 “So having everything just in the back garden really helped, even though space was tight.”

-Each stage of the project had to be signed off by an inspector before he could move onto the next task — the Light Aircraft Authority completed around 12 inspections in total.
+Each stage of the project had to be signed off by an inspector before he could move onto the next task — the Light Aircraft Association completed around 12 inspections in total.

 Once the majority of the components were constructed, and it was time to put the aircraft together, Aliseril moved everything from his home to a hangar near Cambridge for the final assembly and engine fit.
 The aircraft passed its final inspection a few months later.

 It was one of the first Sling TSi homebuilt aircraft constructed in the UK.
-G-Diya, named after his eldest daughter, was signed off for its first flight in January 2022.
+G-Diya, named after his youngest daughter, was signed off for its first flight in January 2022.

 Aliseril recalls waiting on the ground anxiously as a test pilot took the plane he’d spent 18 months building up into the air.

-Note: Correction: An earlier version of this story mixed up Aliseril’s eldest and youngest daughters.
-It also misstated the name of the Light Aircraft Association.